Paternity Leave and Pay

 If you need advice on benefits you might be entitled to (other than Statutory Paternity Pay) during paternity leave please see our page here.

-To take paternity leave, you must be either the biological father of the child, or be the partner, spouse or civil partner of the birth mother.
+To take paternity leave, you must be an employee and either the biological father of the child, or be the partner, spouse or civil partner of the birth mother.

 You do not have to be male or the father of the baby to take paternity leave.
 A non-birth parent may be eligible for paternity leave if they are the spouse, civil partner or partner of the child’s birth mother or adopter, and shares, or expects to share, the main responsibility for bringing up the child.

-In adoption cases, you must be the partner, spouse or civil partner of the child’s primary adopter.
+In adoption cases, again you must be an employee and either the partner, spouse or civil partner of the child’s primary adopter.
 This is usually the person taking adoption leave and pay.
 You cannot take statutory paternity leave and be paid statutory paternity pay if you have taken statutory paid time off to attend adoption appointments.

 In surrogacy cases, at least one of the parental order parents must be the child’s biological parent, and the other parent must be their partner, spouse or civil partner.